Scambi: Reception

-Initially, Scambi was not met with universal acclaim, even within Pousseur's immediate circle of colleagues.
-Pierre Boulez attended a concert of electronic music from Milan, given at Darmstadt on 26 July 1957, in which two versions of Scambi were presented, along with Mutazione and Perspectives by Luciano Berio and Notturno by Bruno Maderna.
-In a letter to his friend Stockhausen, Boulez reported:
+Initially, Scambi was not met with universal acclaim, even within Pousseur's immediate Darmstadt School circle.
+Pierre Boulez attended a concert of electronic music from the Milan studio given at Darmstadt on 26 July 1957, in which two versions of Scambi were presented, along with Berio's Mutazione and Perspectives and Bruno Maderna's Notturno.
+In a letter to Stockhausen, Boulez reported:

 I also heard the electronic pieces from Milan.
 What a catastrophe.
 The one by Pousseur is absolutely zero, both in the choice of material and in its compositional structure.
 And then, the white noise at a high level and with glissandos, which might be used for sound effects of storms... and these sorts of vaguely aquatic gurglings, and worse (just like a toilet), I find it abominable!

-In his influential early book Opera aperta, Umberto Eco, on the other hand, cites Scambi, together with Stockhausen's Klavierstück XI, Berio's Sequenza I, and Boulez's Third Piano Sonata, as musical exemplars of the "open work", alongside the literary models of Verlaine's Art Poétique, Kafka's The Trial and The Castle, and James Joyce's Ulysses and Finnegans Wake.
-For Eco, Scambi represents a "fresh advance" by pointing within the category of "open" works to a narrower category of "works in movement" consisting of "unplanned or physically incomplete structural units", related to products of visual art like Alexander Calder's mobiles and Mallarmé's Livre.
+Writer Umberto Eco, on the other hand, cited Scambi, together with Stockhausen's Klavierstück XI, Berio's Sequenza I, and Boulez's Third Piano Sonata, as musical exemplars of the "open work", alongside the literary models of Paul Verlaine's Art Poétique, Franz Kafka's The Trial and The Castle, and James Joyce's Ulysses and Finnegans Wake.
+For Eco, Scambi represents a "fresh advance" by pointing within the category of "open" works to a narrower category of "works in movement" consisting of "unplanned or physically incomplete structural units", related to Alexander Calder's mobiles or Stéphane Mallarmé's Livre.
 It is evident from the vocabulary used by Eco that it is Pousseur's work that had the greatest impact on his thinking.
 Scambi was the first open-form work of electronic music—a mobile of electronic sounds.

 Legacy

-Beginning in 2004, the Scambi Project, directed by John Dack at the Lansdown Centre for Electronic Arts at Middlesex University, has focussed on this work and its multiple possibilities for realization.
+Beginning in 2004, the Scambi Project, directed by John Dack at the Lansdown Centre for Electronic Arts at Middlesex University in London, has focused on this work and its multiple possibilities for realization.